Paulracisz/Seconds-and-Minutes-Challenge/README.md

 # Seconds-and-Minutes-Challenge
-A java application that can count the minutes and hours given an amount of seconds with input validation.
+A java application that can count the minutes and hours given an amount of seconds with input validation for negative numbers.